tmobile/magentaA11y/_checklist-native/wheel-picker.md

   tab, arrow keys or Ctl+tab: |
       Focus visibly moves to the picker
   spacebar: |
-      Selects and opens the picker/spinner on iOS and Android
+      Selects and opens the picker on iOS and Android
   enter: |
-      Selects and opens the picker/spinner on Android
+      Selects and opens the picker on Android

 mobile:
   swipe: |
-      Focus moves to the element, expresses its name, role, value & state (if applicable)
+      Focus moves to the element, expresses its name, role, value
   doubletap: |
-     Selects and opens picker/spinner
+     Selects and opens picker

 screenreader:
   name:  |
       Purpose is clear and matches any visible label
   role:  |
-      Identifies itself as a button in iOS and "double tap to activate" in Android
+      Identifies itself as a button/adjustable in iOS and "double tap to activate" in Android
   group: |
-      Visible label is grouped or associated with the picker in a single swipe
+      n/a
   state: |
       Expresses its state (disabled/dimmed)